swangchuk/glakemap-dev/data_directory/Sentinel2/raw_data/README.txt

 # Working with Gacial Lake Mapping Python Package (GLakeMap)

-Dowload the data and place it inside the 'raw_data' folder respectively.
+Download the data and place it inside the 'raw_data' folder respectively.